Excalibur-0613/Excalibur-0613.github.io/_pages/about.md

 To get a deeper look at my work, visit the "Projects" tab for detailed write-ups of both individual and group efforts.
 You can also access related source code under "Repositories," and get a full overview of my experience in the "CV" section.
 My social links and contact information is accessible through the buttons below as well as in the CV section.

-For a glimpse of who I am beyond engineering, the "Bookshelf" and "Gallery" tabs offer personal favorites and visual snapshots of my journey.

 Thank you for visiting.
 I’m always open to new opportunities, collaborations, or just thoughtful conversation about the future of robotics.
 Let’s connect!